armbian/build/README.md

 - Libraries for creating ARM SD images for various boards: Cubieboard, BananaPi, Cubox, Humminboard, Olimex, ...
-- You can compile a default kernel (3.4.x) or mainline
 - Boot loaders and kernel images are compiled only once and cached - overridden with SOURCE_COMPILE="yes"

     ```shell